 Since this course requires you to complete a written assignment, you should familiarize yourself with standards for proper referencing of all materials cited (i.e. books, journals, newspaper articles, internet resources etc.).
 Students who attempt to pass off someone else's work as their own (plagiarism) will be dealt with through the university policy on academic honesty.
-A professor's job is not solely to help you to learn, but also to maintain the integrity of your degree.
 Please ensure that you fully understand this policy (see section 3.8 in the calendar).